victronenergy/evcc-venusos-installer/README.md

 This project creates a `venus-data.tar.gz` archive for easy installation of the [evcc](https://github.com/evcc-io/evcc) project on a Victron Energy GX device running Venus OS.
 Within the installation process, it automatically detects and configures all Victron Energy EV Charging Stations connected to the GX device for use with evcc.

+**Please note:** Currently, when evcc is used together with a Victron EV Charging Station, it will overrule any manual input from the GX device, VRM portal or even from the web interface and the display of the EV Charging Station itself.
+We are working on making it possible to enable and disable evcc from the GX device in order to restore manual control.

 ## Get the repository

 Clone the repository and initialize the git submodule: